1. A new paradigm in regional cooperation for greater security across the regions

-The Bay of Bengal region’s already high vulnerability to natural disasters such as storm surges, cyclones, floods is likely to exacerbate in frequency and severity due to climate change, with huge economic and security implications.
-Adverse climate change will increase population displacement and migration pressures and exacerbate risks of conflicts within and beyond the region.
-While some of the countries in the region have made considerable progress in their respective national strategies for disaster response, natural resource management and climate action, yet, the region lacks an integrated, effective cooperation and institutional framework to address these risks.
+The Bay of Bengal region’s already high vulnerability to natural disasters such as storm surges, cyclones, floods are expected to increase in frequency and severity as a result of climate change, with significant economic and security consequences.
+Climate change will increase population displacement and migration pressures and the risks of conflict within and outside the region.
+While several of the region’s nations have achieved significant progress in their respective national disaster response, natural resource management and climate change policies, yet, the region lacks an integrated, efficient collaboration and institutional framework to handle these threats.

 • How can the regional economies exploit existing complementarities to achieve successful outcomes in climate action and, disaster preparedness, taking into account the nexus between climate change, migration and conflicts?

 • How can countries pool resources and incentivize investments to build resilience against climatic shocks and augment adaptation efforts?

 • How can the region form a unified and coherent voice to garner international support for its climate change adaptation efforts?